bgpopescu/bgpopescu.github.io/_pages/books.md

 A book workshop took place on September 17, 2021.
 Kristin Fabbe (Harvard Business School), Mark Dincecco (Michigan), Grigore Pop-Eleches (Princeton), and Tomáš Cvrček (University College London) discussed the manuscript.
 The book is forthcoming with Cambridge University Press, Economic History series.
 You can download the [introduction and table of contents](https://www.dropbox.com/scl/fi/6n11cbdrn4p3v8d3f8h6l/sample.pdf?rlkey=mjufjsoklde8408lz8gfwwtcl&dl=0){:target="_blank"}.
 You can [order here](https://www.cambridge.org/core/books/imperial-borderlands/6845856BB6A18B8B8EC2EE66B9013AAC#fndtn-information){:target="_blank"}.

+"A new theory of why states are divided into a core and periphery.
+Pathbreaking." **James Robinson, University of Chicago**

+"How do empires govern their colonial territories?
+Which are the consequences of their legal and social institutions for development, democracy and collective trust?
+In this extremely smart book, Bogdan Popescu exploits a trove of historical and contemporary data on the territories controlled by the Habsburgs to offer a sophisticated examination of imperialism and colonialism.
+Going beyond its intrinsic interest for Europeanists, Imperial Borderlands will be a must-read for researchers on the political economy of development." **Carles Boix, Princeton University**

+"This innovative study illuminates one of the most consequential border zones in world history and traces its institutional legacy into the present day.
+It also has many wise things to say about extractive institutions more widely." **Sheilagh Ogilvie, Oxford University**

+"What are the long-term effects of military colonization on the colonized?
+Through a detailed study of the Habsburg Empire Bogdan Popescu discovers persistent attitudes and behaviors characteristic of pre-capitalist family and property relations.
+Anyone interested in European victims of colonization or colonial legacies more generally should read this book."" **Jason Wittenberg, University of California Berkeley**

+"This thought-provoking book sheds new light on the negative long-run impacts of “internal” military imperialism on socioeconomic development in central Europe.
+To make his case, Popescu employs a clever mix of archival, econometric, and narrative evidence.
+A well-crafted study." **Mark Dincecco, University of Michigan**

 <h2><b>Islam, Sultans, and the Printing Press: How Absence of the Printed Word Limited Development - <em>Manuscript in Progress</em></b></h2>

 <img src="/images/book_cover_second_book.jpg" alt="Islam, Sultans, and the Printing Press" width="350" align="left" hspace="12" vspace="12"/>